 - Fresh, pungent raw watercress is also a great garnish for meat (especially game).
 Try it in Chef Thomas Keller’s pork shoulder à la Matignon; Wolfgang Puck’s pepper steak with red wine sauce; or Gordon Ramsay’s crispy duck salad.

 - When serving watercress as a salad alongside roasted meat, try tossing the cress in the rendered fat in place of some of the usual olive oil.

 - Cooking watercress until wilted will mellow its flavor, such as in a Chinese watercress-and-garlic stir-fry, or the classic French pottage cressonière, a puréed soup of watercress and potatoes.

 If you can’t find watercress, try substituting other leafy greens, like arugula, dandelion, or mustard, which have a similar peppery taste.
 Or use other types of cress including pungent garden cress or milder upland cress.
 Let your recipe guide your substitution: use hardier, spicier greens for cooked preparations, and milder, more delicate greens for garnishes, salads, and sandwiches.

-Become a better home cook with the MasterClass All-Access Pass.
+Become a better home cook with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by culinary masters, including Chef Thomas Keller, Wolfgang Puck, Gordon Ramsay, and more.